Znny/LSys/README.md

-When a turtle 'draws' it should be in a rendering-agnostic way, and convert to a proper rendering format afterwards
+When a turtle 'draws' it should be in a rendering-agnostic way, and convert to a proper rendering format afterward